Artemis3753/Nick-OOP-Project/README.md

 6. **List Drinks**
    - When the "List Drinks" option is selected:
-     - Call the `ListDrinks` method of the `Ordering` object to display all drink items.
+     - Call the `listDrinks` method of the `Ordering` object to display all drink items.

 ---